fenjuly/GLTextureView/README.md

 # GLTextureView
  An easy-to-use TextureView with GL context

-This GLTextureView is diferent from other GLTextureView whose implementation is copied from GLSurfaceView.
+This GLTextureView is different from other GLTextureView whose implementation is copied from GLSurfaceView.

 ### Advantage